-Ticks are rare but may be present at sites frequented during camp.
-To limit exposure, we require that all campers consider wearing long pants, long socks, and closed-toed footwear while at camp.
+Ticks are rare but may be present at sites frequented during the program.
+To limit exposure, we require that all participants consider wearing long pants, long socks, and closed-toed footwear while at camp.
 We recommend using insect repellent to deter ticks.
 The NBMCA recommends the following precautions to aid in tick prevention: